BertrandConxy/read-write-ruby/README.md

 # read-write-ruby

 > It is a ruby console app where you input a pdf document and then the input the grouping keyword.
-The program extracts texts and create different pdf article for each keyword
+The program extracts texts and create different pdf with text grouped by keyword.

 # Built with